HPMortys/Test1/README.md

    #With pip
    pip install -r requirements.txt
    ```
-   After this command, keras-ocr, tenserflow, opencv(v4.2.0.34) will be installed in your environment
+   After this command, keras-ocr, tenserflow, opencv(v4.2.0.34), flask will be installed in your environment

 2. Then clone our repository:
    ```bash